kestra-io/docs/content/docs/configuration/index.md

       path: /home/kestra/tmp
 ```

-**Note:** The `tmp-dir` path must be aligned to the volume path otherwise Kestra will not know what directory to mount for the `tmp` directory.
+**Note:** The `tmpDir` path must be aligned to the volume path otherwise Kestra will not know what directory to mount for the `tmp` directory.

 ```yaml
 volumes: